godotengine/godot-docs/classes/class_rigidbody2d.rst

 - :ref:`float<class_float>`  **get_inertia**  **(** **)** const

-Return the body's moment of inertia.
-This is usually automatically computed from the mass and the shapes.
-Note that this doesn't seem to work in a ``_ready`` function: it apparently has not been auto-computed yet.
+Returns the body's moment of inertia, which is computed automatically from the body's mass and assigned :ref:`Shape2D<class_shape2d>`\ s during the physics frame.
+Note that it will not yet have a value in the ``_ready()`` function.

 .. _class_RigidBody2D_get_linear_damp: